Resetting your WordPress password

 This option only works if you currently have access to your panel.
 This assumes you already know your current password and have logged in, then you're attempting to change it to something else.

-6. A very long auto-generated password displays.
-If you would like to keep this password, click the Update Profile button.
-Otherwise, edit the password field to enter your chosen password, then click Update Profile.
+- If you wish to keep this password, click the Update Profile button.
+Otherwise, edit the password field to enter your chosen password and then click Update Profile.

 Using the 'Lost your password' link